 Structure columns always take 100% of the horizontal space available to the structure widget, no more, no less.
-Most columns have fixed width, set up by the user and the main Summary Column takes all the remaining width.
+Most columns have fixed width, set up by the user and the main Summary Column (see page 35) takes all the remaining width.